 why turkeys?

-artist's bioCaroline Barnes was training to become a biological illustrator before stepping into the wondrous world of web design.
-After 20 years she is returning to her illustration roots.
-Rather than using pencils, pens, paints, and paper, she develops her concepts in Adobe Illustrator and Photoshop using an Apple Pencil and a Wacom Tablet.
+about the artistCaroline Barnes was training to become a biological illustrator before stepping into the wondrous world of web design.
+After 20 years she has returned to her illustration roots.
+Rather than using traditional pencils, pens, paints, and paper, she develops her concepts in Adobe Illustrator and Photoshop using an Apple Pencil and a Wacom Tablet.

 Caroline Barnes